Skip to content

 Is 3,000 sq ft a good size for a barndominium?

 Yes.
-A 3,000 sq ft barndominium is a great size for larger families, multi-generational living, home offices, guest suites, and layouts that need more storage and open living space.
+A 3,000 sq ft barndominium is a great size for families, retirees, multi-generational living, home offices, guest suites, storage, and open-concept layouts.

 How much does a 3,000 sq ft barndominium cost?